liveha/NMBU-BIO326/Binning_metaBAT.md

 _How many bins did you get?__
-Look at the geenome size `ls -l`, have you seen similar contig sizes earlier in the this data lab?_
+Look at the file size of the bins using `ls -l` (NB: we will look at genome size in the checkM results), have you seen similar contig sizes earlier in the this data lab?_

 Spend some time exploring the MAGs;
-* How many contigs are in the MAGs?
-And can this tell us?
+* How many contigs are in each MAGs?
+And what can this tell us?
 * Where did the circular contigs go?

 _We lost the circular information in the header during the polishing step, but this is how ot looked like:_